abelesmw/mugmark/README.md

 # mugmark
 Mugmark Video game

 This repository contains the code for my video game Mugmark.
-It's an homage to Cuphead (pretty obviously, if you check it out).
-Here is a link to a demo level: https://www.youtube.com/watch?v=SDwu2OX3R_0
+It's an homage to Cuphead (pretty obviously, if you check it out). <a href="https://www.youtube.com/watch?v=SDwu2OX3R_0" target="_blank">Here</a> is a link to a demo level.

 Some notes about the project: